The Ultimate 7 Days Jordan Road Trip Itinerary

 Amman Citadel

 To our opinion, the Amman citadel is a sight you should not miss during this road trip.
-It is perched high on a hill in the heart of Amman, standing as a timeless testament to the city’s rich history.
+It is perched high on a hill in the heart of Amman, giving you a good idea of the city’s rich history.
 Besides being historically interesting, it also offers a breathtaking panoramic view over the modern city.
 We were really impressed to see the size and the different styles of the capital of Jordan.
 We could even see the Roman Theatre from here.

 Practical